Gary Harrison Hearn

 In September 2010 Gary changed his medium to oil on canvas and began painting abstracts after being inspired by local German artist Emile Maul.

-Gary has now established himself as a competent artist producing some innovative and striking colourful abstract paintings.
+Gary has now established himself as a competent artist producing some innovative and striking colourful abstract and traditional paintings.
 His work can be found in private collections in Australia, England, France, Germany, Poland and South Africa.

 Art in the family.
 “There is Art in our blood” said Gary.
 My son Heath Hearn is a renowned international abstract artist and my granddaughter, Lowena Hearn began her studies at St. Martin's College of Art and Design, London,in September 2011.